kdot088/paypal-Parallel-Payment-2018/README.md

-# Using the PayPal Adaptive Payment API in PHP to make a Chained and Parallel payment
+# Paypal Parallel Payments Using PHP - php programming - learn php- code script

+The PayPal Adaptive Payments API is used to transfer money from a sender’s PayPal account to one or more than one PayPal receiver PayPal accounts.
+You can use PayPal Adaptive Payments to make simple payments, chained payments and parallels payments.

+In this tutorial, we are going to demonstrate how we use PayPal adaptive apartment to make parallel payment. gvb

+Parallel payments are useful in cases when a buyer intends to make a single payment for items from multiple sellers.

 This is an example of the PayPal Adaptive Payment API in PHP to make a Chained and Parallel payment.